The Fir Tree Inn, Woburn Sands – Part 3 – 1900 to 1949

 “PERSONALITY By the death of Mr. David Giltrow, which occurred at Woburn on Saturday, the town loses an old and interesting personality.
 He was eighty-eight years of age, and though he has been in failing health for some time past he was out as recently as a fortnight ago.
 At a very early age he went to work at straw-plaiting and afterwards engaged in agricultural work.
 In later years he had gone in for dealing, besides being licensee of public-houses at Woburn, Woburn Sands, Aspley Guise, and Sheep Lane, he was fond of sports of all kinds, had been much in request on the cricket field as umpire: he took an interest in racing, and up to few months ago enjoyed a social evening and a hand at “nap” with old friends and acquaintances.
 Naturally, Mr. Giltrow could recount interesting experiences of the old coaching days and episodes, in which he took part, concerned the young “bloods” about town.
 His wife died several years ago, and for the last few years he had resided quietly at the Woburn almshouses, where he had been looked after by a neighbour, Miss Amanda Chisnall.
 Three sons and two daughters survive him.
 The funeral took place at Stanbridge Church on Wednesday.”

-There seems to have been an anomaly in the times that the pubs of Woburn Sands could open until in the evening.
-Those whose licenses were issued by the Bletchley bench for Buckinghamshire could open until 10.30pm, while those issued by the Woburn bench for Bedfordshire had to close at 10pm.
-As the county boundary runs through the middle of the Square, this meant The Fir Tree and The Swan had different opening times, with the Swan allowed to open later.
-In 1936, the local Bedfordshire inns decided to get this changed, and Harold Clement took on the job of persuding the Woburn Magistrates Court..
+There was a small difference in the times that the pubs on the Square could open until in the evening.
+Those with licenses issued by the Bletchley bench for Buckinghamshire could stay open until 10.30pm, while those issued by the Woburn bench for Bedfordshire had to close at 10pm.
+As the county boundary runs through the middle of the Square, this meant The Fir Tree and The Swan had different opening times, with the Swan allowed to open until later.
+In 1936, the local Bedfordshire inns decided to try to get this changed and Harold Clement took on the job of persuading the Woburn Magistrates Court.
 From the Bedfordshire Times & Independent, Friday 21st February, 1936:

 “An application for an extra half hour for the opening of licensed houses throughout the year was granted at the annual licensing meeting for the Woburn Division held at the Town Hall on Friday.
 The application was made by Mr H. Clements of the Fir Tree Hotel, Aspley Heath, on behalf of the license holders of the Division.
 The Justices were Col. A. R. Liddell (in the chair), Major C. E. Thornton, Col. E. J. Skinner, Mr C. J. Kilby and Mr J. Charnocke Smith, with the clerk Mr R. Hobourn.